johnjtran/recipes/veggie/neapolitan-pizza/README.md

 ## Directions

-Mix yeast in warm water and stir slowly; then mixture to flour salt.
-Put in a dough machine and knead for 10 minutes.
+* Mix yeast in warm water and stir slowly; then mixture to flour salt
+* Knead flour mixture for 10 minutes

-Stretch dough and top with tomatoes and mozzarella.
+* Stretch dough and top with tomatoes and mozzarella

-Bake in oven for 5 to 7 minutes at highest temperature.
+* Bake in oven for 5 to 7 minutes at highest temperature; rotate pizza a few times to get heat evenly distributed
+* Add basil after pizza is ready

 Having a pizza steel plate or pizza stone will help with the heat retention.
-Rotate pizza a few times to get heat evenly distributed.

-Add basil after pizza is done and ready.
+Some people cook pizza dough with basil.
+The method is also known as basil cremation -- we don't recommend it